 Are there any other costs?
 Is there anything I need to bring?

 There are no additional costs.
-Please note that Microsoft SQL Server runs on Windows only; you will need access to a computer that can run it during the course.
+Computers with all software installations will be provided in classroom.
+Please note that Microsoft SQL Server runs on Windows only; you will need access to a computer that can run it at home if you wish to practice outside class time.

 When I've finished, what course can I do next?